Stefflon Don Wears Motorhead T-Shirt, Biker Shorts & Gucci Socks During Quarantine

 “I really love this room.
 It looks so comfy,” another devotee shared.

-“You’re so hot baby,” remarked a third fan, adding numerous love heart emoji.
+“You’re so hot baby,” remarked a third fan, adding numerous heart emoji.

 “Aww, you look cute in these pictures,” a fourth admirer commented.